 How many actual "strings" correspond to each virtual string.
 You can make each course have up to seven differently tuned strings in it.
 See: Course View.

-Its own shape!
-You can keep them rectangular, but also use the "quad" option to make them different shapes and orientations.
+Its shape!
+You can keep them rectangular, but also use the "QUAD" option to make them different 4-sided shapes and orientations.

 The way it responds to your initial touch: